ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I/README.md

 ## Installation of the planner

 To design a plan we used a **LPG Planner**.
 LPG (Local search for Planning Graphs) ia a planner which is based on local search and planning graphs.
-These will grasps PDDL 2.1 domains.
+These will grasps **PDDL 2.1 domains**.
 This PDDL 2.1 domains associates with numerical quantities and durations.
 This planner able to solve not only plan generation but also plan adaptation problems.
 The evaluation function uses some heuristics to estimate the "search cost" and the "execution cost" of achieving a (possibly numeric) precondition.

 * **Note:**
       <ul>